Section 4 Intro to the Memory and Aging Center

 4th Thursdays of each month from 4-5pm

 A meeting aimed at clinicians in the 5 UCSF-affiliated Bay Area hospitals, to discuss a recent paper relevant to the ethics of clinical practice and research.
-Currently run over Zoom, let Celeste or Matty Norstad know if you’d like to be added to the mailing list.
+Currently run over Zoom, let Chanel Matney know if you’d like to be added to the mailing list.

 • Grand Rounds (scheduling variable)